phptuts/codingwithnoah/summer-camp/day-5/index.md

 - Would like to do this for living when you get older?

 ## If we have time we'll do a live session / code along on lcd screens or rfid, your choice. :)

+## We can also do challenge 6 of day 4 if you guys want. :)